 When do the tours run?

 The Winter/Spring tours run from early January-May.
-The Autumn tours run September-December.
+The Autumn tours run September-November.
 They all run Wednesday-Wednesday on a weekly basis.

 How much are the tours?

-The tours cost £1000 per person per week.
-This includes your collection and drop off to and from Bodo airport in Norway. accommodation in our house, 2 cooked meals per day, fully guided fishing and all your pre holiday help with tackle and equipment choices etc. All our guests receive a packing list once they are booked.
+The tours cost £1500 per person per week.
+This includes your collection and drop off to and from Bodo airport in Norway, Accommodation in our house, 2 cooked meals per day, full clothing and fishing equipment hire, fully guided fishing and all your pre holiday help for any extra equipment choices etc. All our guests receive a packing list once they are booked.

 Does this include my flight?